William Vivour: Family

-The name Vivour is a contraction of the word Survivor, which is related to the circumstances that led to his father's arrival at Sierra Leone.
+Most likely the origin of the name comes both circumstances.

 William Allen Vivour was born in Sierra Leone and had four siblings (two brothers and two sisters) which included Sally Vivour (grandmother to Robert Wellesley Cole) and Jacob Vivour.

 By 1855, William Allen Vivour migrated from Sierra Leone to set up his base in Nigeria and Fernando Po.

 "About the middle of last century, my father’s eldest uncle, William Allen Vivour, returned to Nigeria (Lagos) and set up his business in Fernando Po.
 With his success, he educated his two brothers in Europe, including the doctor, and sustained his sisters in Freetown comfortably."

 Jacob Vivour (known also as Jacob Vivour Pratt) was enrolled as a pupil at Monkton Combe School in Somerset from 1879 to 1881, before going on to study law at Christ Church, Oxford University.
 He obtained his law degree in 1887, then went to Edinburgh where he studied medicine, qualified as a doctor in 1895, and returned to Nigeria where he set up his practice in Eastern Nigeria.